-APA citation style consists of two pieces:
+APA citation style consists of two pieces, in-text citations and the reference list.

 The basic idea is that the reference list at the end of your paper will list full citation information, while the in-text citations throughout your paper will lead the reader to the reference list.
-This guide will go over in more detail both of these pieces (see tabs on the left).
+This guide will go over both of these pieces in more detail (see tabs on the left).

 Note: If required elements for either the reference list or in-text citations are missing, refer to Table 9.1 in the APA Style Guide for how to handle each situation.